Theresa May apologises over UK role in Abdul Hakim Belhaj's Libya prison ordeal

 - On flight, Belhaj hooded and shackled to floor of plane, unable to sit or lie for 17 hours

-- In Bangkok, husband and wife handed to US authorities,
+- In Bangkok, husband and wife handed to US authorities

 - Belhaj likely taken to secret prison - interrogated, beaten, blindfolded and hung from his wrists